 After your river adventure, watch advanced paddlers taking turns on the whitewater course right downtown while you sip margaritas at Boathouse Cantina on the river.

-Relax your sore muscles with a soak in the hot springs after your action-packed trip.
+Relax your sore muscles with a soak in one of the area’s hot springs after your action-packed adventure.
 An obvious choice is the Cottonwood hot springs about 30 minutes away in Buena Vista.
 These popular hot springs have one large pool and several smaller, more intimate tubs, as well as a café.
 A bit more rustic (but also less expensive) is Joyful Journey hot springs, about 40 minutes south of Salida.
 Three varying temperature tubs have superb views of the Sangre De Cristo mountain range rising from their backyard.

 Three days not enough?
 Head to Crested Butte, only 2 hours away, for more epic outdoor adventures!